sumibi-yakitori/sumibi-yakitori/hid.md

 ## Switches

-Depending on the construction of the mouse wheel, the microswitch D2F-01F seems to me to have a lighter click feel than the tactile switch EVQP0E07K, even at the same operating load.
+Depending on the construction of the mouse wheel, the microswitch D2F-01F seems to me to have a lighter click feel than the tactile switch EVQP0E07K, even at the same operating force.

 ### D2F-01F